michaeltoohig/bilolok/ROADMAP.md

 > It appears they are still in development???

 Either way I'll support the old API and update the backend first then look at the frontend.

+- [ ] make sense of what my current API usage strategy is; appears API requests are going at in random order and causing issue loading things in time or in sensible orders
+  - make simplified home page
+  - add logs
+  - review requests and errors
+  - move to use of full page loaders instead of individual component loaders may make sense.
+- [ ] carefully consider keeping any custom caching layers - offload more to service worker? that is their strong suit isn't?